wesleyhales/loadreport/README.md

 # loadreport.js
 [PhantomJS](http://www.phantomjs.org/) 1.6+ is required to run loadreport.js or speedreport.js.

+You can take it for a spin in [this live demo](http://loadreport.wesleyhales.com/report.html).

 ## loadreport Examples
 ### loadreport will write, to csv or json (filmstrip writes to png):
 * ``` phantomjs loadreport.js http://cnn.com performance csv ```